General

 Define Desktop as a Service (DaaS) and Its Importance for Executives

 Real-world examples further illustrate the benefits of DaaS for executives.
 A financial services company, for instance, reported a remarkable 40% reduction in IT support inquiries after adopting DaaS, showcasing how centralized desktop infrastructure can alleviate workloads.
-Additionally, 60% of organizations utilizing managed desktops experienced faster onboarding processes, which significantly boosts workforce agility.
+Additionally, 60% of organizations experienced faster onboarding processes, which significantly boosts workforce agility.

 The central node represents DaaS, and the branches show its importance and benefits.
 Each sub-branch provides specific details or statistics that highlight why DaaS is crucial for modern organizations.